Sandeep Lamichhane

-Sandeep Lamichhane (सन्दीप लामिछाने, [sʌndip lamit͡sʰane]; born 2 August 2000) is a Nepalese cricketer who captained the Nepalese national team, He is widely regarded as one of the best spinners of his generation and greatest spinners Nepal has ever produced.
+Sandeep Lamichhane (सन्दीप लामिछाने, [sʌndip lamit͡sʰane]; born 2 August 2000) is a Nepalese International cricketer, former captain of the Nepal national cricket team.

-A right-arm leg spin bowler, Lamichhane has played for Twenty20 franchise sides across the world, including the Delhi Capitals in the Indian Premier League (IPL), the Hobart Hurricanes in the Big Bash League (BBL), and the Lahore Qalandars in the Pakistan Super League (PSL).
-He is also Nepal's all-time highest wicket taker in ODIs as well as in T20Is.
+A right-arm leg spin bowler, Lamichhane has played for Twenty20 franchise sides around the world, including the Delhi Capitals in the Indian Premier League (IPL), the Hobart Hurricanes in the Big Bash League (BBL), and the Lahore Qalandars in the Pakistan Super League (PSL).
+He is Nepal's highest wicket taker in ODIs and Twenty20 Internationals (T20Is).

-Lamichhane made his Twenty20 International (T20I) debut against the West Indies, where he represented a World XI side.
-He became the first cricketer to make a T20 international debut representing a combined team.
+Lamichhane made his T20I debut against the West Indies, where he represented a World XI side.
+He became the first cricketer to make a T20I debut representing a combined team.
 Lamichhane was one of the eleven cricketers to play in Nepal's first One Day International (ODI) match, against the Netherlands, in August 2018.
-In December 2021, Lamichhane was named as the captain of Nepal's national team, replacing Gyanendra Malla.
+In December 2021, Lamichhane was named the captain of Nepal national cricket team by Cricket Association of Nepal (CAN), replacing Gyanendra Malla.

 Early and personal life

-Sandeep Lamichhane was born on 2 August 2000 in Aruchaur, Syangja, Gandaki Province.
-During his childhood, he considered Sachin Tendulkar and Shane Warne as his cricketing idols.
-Then he moved to Chitwan district and started training at Chitwan Cricket Academy which is run by former captain Raju Khadka.
-During a visit by the captain Paras Khadka and coach of Nepal Pubudu Dasanayake, Sandeep was told to bowl in the nets and was selected for the national under-19 training camp.
-It was Pubudu Dasanayake who first spotted his talent when he was a 14 year old kid.
+Lamichhane moved to Chitwan district and started training at Chitwan Cricket Academy, which is run by former captain Raju Khadka.
+During a visit by the captain, Paras Khadka, and coach of Nepal Pubudu Dasanayake, Lamichhane was asked to bowl in the nets and was selected for the national under-19 training camp.
+It was Dasanayake who first spotted Lamichhane's talent when he was a 14 year old.

-Lamichhane is also a singer.
-He uploads his songs and music videos in his YouTube channel.
-In July 2018, Lamichhane released his first song Udash thiyo from the album Pratikshya-the waiting.
+Lamichhane is also a singer and uploads his songs and music videos on his YouTube channel.
+In July 2018, Lamichhane released his first song Udash thiyo from the album Pratikshya - The waiting.